semaphoreci/docs/docs/faq/faq.md

 When pushing several commits into the same branch, Semaphore won't run parallel workflows.
 This means that pushing several times into a branch won't create parallel workflows, instead, Semaphore assigns the new workflows to the queue and run one workflow at a time.
 However, it's possible to push commits to different branches and they will be run in parallel.

-The only way to push several commits to a single branch and not wait for the workflows to finish one by one is to enable the [auto_cancel][auto-cancel] feature.
+The only way to push several commits to a single branch and not wait for the workflows to finish one by one is to enable the <a href="https://docs.semaphoreci.com/article/153-auto-cancel">auto_cancel</a> feature.
 </p>
 </details>